heroicrelics.org

 J-2 Engine (Building 4200)

 I found its color unusual; since it had the additional hardware, I assumed that it must have been some sort of special R&D engine.
-On a later trip to Marshall, I met someone from the restoration team.
-The engine had been all but forgotten about and was covered in layers of, well layers of things of which a rocket engine should not covered.
-Once it was clean, it was to be painted.
-He told me that he was tired of looking at the white J-2 at the U.S. Space & Rocket Center, so he painted it black and grey.
+On a later trip to Marshall, I met someone from the restoration team, who told me that he was tired of looking at the white J-2 at the U.S. Space & Rocket Center, so he painted this one black and grey.

 Best to not judge a book by its cover ...